What is a Career Episode Report?

 - Your job description

-- Your Job profile or main responsibilities of your job at the organisation
+- Your Job profile or main responsibilities of your job at the organization

 Any claims regarding your CEs have to be based on facts and must be validated by the appointment letter or official duty statement you received.

-In this segment you should focus on the detailed description of the work you performed as an engineer from 500 to 1000 words.
+In this segment, you should focus on the detailed description of the work you performed as an engineer.
+It should be about 500 to 1,000 words long.
 The following should be mentioned:

 - The tasks that were handed over to you and the manner in which you completed them.